AndrewGFord/FiddlerSolutions/2025/04-April/04-24-Forest/README.md

 of adjacent gaps, are the solution for the extra credit.
 TreeGapWidths.png contains the widths of the corresponding pairs of gaps.

+For the original problem, the solution is actually identical for every maximum vision distance.
+It is the angle from the x-axis at which the tree at (2,1) appears to the viewer.
+For the extra credit problem, the solution appears to converge to one of the two trees that would appear adjacent to the tree located at (2,1) to the viewer.
+This tree is located close to the edge of the viewer's vision range, and gets replaced by new trees near the line y=x/2 as the viewer can see farther.

 ### Other notes

 I originally hypothesized that the angle surrounded by the widest pair of gaps